L-arabinose isomerase

 Hence, this enzyme has one substrate, L-arabinose, and one product, L-ribulose.

 This enzyme belongs to the family of isomerases, specifically those intramolecular oxidoreductases interconverting aldoses and ketoses.
 The systematic name of this enzyme class is L-arabinose aldose-ketose-isomerase.
 This enzyme participates in pentose and glucuronate interconversions.

 This enzyme catalyses the conversion of L-arabinose to L-ribulose as the first step in the pathway of L-arabinose utilization as a carbon source.

+Industrial applications

+In 1993, scientists discovered that L-arabinose isomerase from the bacterium Lactobacillus gayonii can convert D-Galactose to D-Tagatose.
+Tagatose is a biologically rare sugar that has been explored as an alternative sweetening agent in foods due to its low glycemic index.
+L-arabinose isomerase has been explored as a biological method for producing this sugar industrially.